jsonnet-bundler/jsonnet-bundler/README.md

 ## Current Limitations

-- Always clones entire dependent repositories, even when updating
+- Always downloads entire dependent repositories, even when updating
 - If two dependencies depend on the same package (diamond problem), they must require the same version